 How to participate in a job shadow experience:

-- Employers who are interested in hosting a job shadow should submit a description of their job shadow opportunity to the Student Resources & Engagement Office for review.
+- Employers who are interested in hosting a job shadow should contact the Student Services Office (541-737-1594).

 - Job shadow descriptions will be posted on our website for students to review.

 - Interested students will be provided with your company's contact information and will connect with you directly to arrange the details of the job shadow experience.

 - The Student Resources & Engagement Office will connect students and job shadow employers and help facilitate communication so that job shadows can be arranged.

 Benefits of a job shadow for employers: